seancfoley/IPAddress/ipaddress.md

 ## Sorting and Comparisons

 Comparing and sorting can be useful for storing addresses in certain types of data structures.
-All of the core classes implement `java.lang.Comparable`.
+With the Java library, all of the core classes implement `java.lang.Comparable`.
 In fact, any AddressItem is comparable to any other, which covers almost every type in the address framework.
 Different representations of the same address or subnet are considered equal.
 Different representations of the same set of addresses are considered equal.
 However, `HostName` instances are not equal to `IPAddressString` instances nor `IPAddress` instances, and instances of `IPAddressString` are not equal to instances of `IPAddress`, not even when representing the same address or subnet.